Financial support for Muslim students

 Leeds Financial Support

-The Leeds Financial Support (LFS) package is non repayable support from the University that (for full time students) requires you to have been means tested by the Student Loans Company (SLC) but does not require that you take out a loan.
+The Leeds Financial Support (LFS) package is non repayable support from the University that (for full time undergraduate students) requires you to have been means tested by the Student Loans Company (SLC) but does not require that you take out a loan.
 Find out more about Leeds Financial Support eligibility criteria, qualifying income thresholds and information for part time students

 Alternatives and consequences